HyperTag/documentation/src/content/enterprise-destinations/criteo.md

           - will send an Array of Strings representing products IDs
           - the value will be retrieved from `properties.product` or `properties.products`
           - if the value type is Array, it will be sent as is
-          - if the value type is String, it will be processed into an Array by splinting the String value by `,`
+          - if the value type is String, it will be processed into an Array by spliting the String value on commas
         - `pid` : will send a String representing the product ID
         - `pids` : will send an Array of Strings representing products IDs
         - `products-short` : will send an Array of Objects where each object has the following structure:
           - `id` : String - product id
-          - `price` : int / float - product price
+          - `price` : Integer / Float - product price
-          - `quantity` : int - product quantity
+          - `quantity` : Integer - product quantity
         - `products-full` : will send an Array of Objects where each object will have the same structure that you are passing from your own event
         - `tid` : will send a String representing transaction / order ID
         - if **no `type` provided**, we'll search for `property.[name]` and we'll use this value for this param